 The new premises would benefit from a dedicated Leased Line, direct into the building, meaning overall speed and network capacity increased by around 400%.
 Working in close partnership with Future Voice, the IP Office Contact Centre was installed on time for Viv’s team to move in.
 After a brief period of familiarisation, they haven’t looked back.

 From the outset, the impact on everyday performance was clear.
 “Our SLA is that we answer at least 96% of all customer calls within 30 seconds,” says Viv: “every month, we’re hitting 100%.”

-The key has been the extra visibility that Viv and her team have about call volumes and advisor capacity.
+The key has been the extra visibility that Viv and her team receive around call volumes and advisor capacity.
 “We’re only a team of 16, so when the pressure was on, managers would join in and take calls too,” she explains.
-However, with more accurate information on call volumes generated the system and wallboard displays showing capacity that we can be more proactive: “we have a lot more focus and control.”
+However, with more accurate information on call volumes, the system and wallboard displays show capacity that enable the team to be more proactive: “we have a lot more focus and control.”

-Equally importantly, the call recording function within IP Office Contact Center allows her to manage advisor performance more proactively.
-“I can listen back to calls at a convenient time, and use what I learn to coach the team”, Viv reflects.
-It means she can share tips from her own experience and encourage peer-to-peer learning for both inbound and outbound calling.
+Equally importantly, the call recording function within IP Office Contact Centre allows her to manage advisor performance more proactively.
+“I can listen back to calls at a convenient time, and use what I learn to coach the team.”
+Now, Viv can share tips from her own experience and encourage peer-to-peer learning for both inbound and outbound calling.

 Harnessing advanced capabilities

-With the solution operating smoothly, the next steps for dwell involve using more of IP Office Contact Center’s features and capabilities.
-Skills-based routing is a key opportunity for Viv, despite dwell’s small team, as it will enable staff to specialize in different types of call; another key goal is to move to an integrated multichannel environment.
+With the solution operating smoothly, the next steps for dwell involve using more of IP Office Contact Centre’s features and capabilities.
+Skills-based routing is a key opportunity for Viv, despite dwell’s small team, as it will enable staff to specialise in different types of call; another key goal is to move to an integrated multi-channel environment.